LelsersLasers/BudgetLUT/README.md

 ## TODO

+- Create a lut using a list of raw hex codes
+- View a deduped lut (show as a color strip or color square of sorted colors)
 - Not forcably convert file formats to PNG?
 - Applying store is not KV, just list unique keys
 - Actually understand the monads and side effects instead of just lifting/idk even know